kek/kmail/README.md

 There are a few outstanding items that need discovery to clarify the business case and requirements.

 - Senders could be authenticated somehow.
 Company K might need some backoffice interface to provision allowed senders, or they could be able to self-provision.
 - There should be a payment solution by which senders or recipients can pay for packages before the packages are released.
+- We should enforce a low maximum file size or consider using something other than Riak for storing the package payloads, as Riak does not perform well when storing large objects.